 Best Gyuto Knives (aka Best Japanese Chefs Knives)

-✅ Short on time?
-After going through all of the chef knives this is the knife that we would buy based on all of its qualities.
+✅ After reviewing all of the best Gyuto knives this is the one that we would buy based on all of its qualities.

 - 9” chef’s knife